Enhancing Merge Replication Performance

 Merge Agent Parameters

-Upgrade all Subscribers for pull subscriptions to SQL Server 2005 or a later version.
+- Upgrade all Subscribers for pull subscriptions to SQL Server 2005.

-Upgrading the Subscriber to SQL Server 2005 or a later version upgrades the Merge Agent used by the subscriptions at that Subscriber.
-To take advantage of many of the new features and performance optimizations, the Merge Agent from SQL Server 2005 or a later version is required.
+Upgrading the Subscriber to SQL Server 2005 upgrades the Merge Agent used by the subscriptions at that Subscriber.
+To take advantage of many of the new features and performance optimizations, the SQL Server 2005 Merge Agent is required.

 Merge replication requires that each published table have a ROWGUIDCOL column.
 If a ROWGUIDCOL column does not exist in the table before the Snapshot Agent creates the initial snapshot files, the agent must first add and populate the ROWGUIDCOL column.
 To gain a performance advantage when generating snapshots during merge replication, create the ROWGUIDCOL column on each table before publishing.
 The column can have any name (rowguid is used by the Snapshot Agent by default), but must have the following data type characteristics: